sheryylli/cell-viability/README.md

-# cell-viability

-This is a webapp for a simulation study to assess the correlation between fold change and cell viability in high-throughput screening experiments
+# Simulation study to assess correlation between fold change and cell viability in high-throughput screening experiments